Hiring A Personal Care Assistant: Arranging Your Own Care

 As the employer of a Personal Assistant, you may also face the situation in which your carer resigns from their position.
 A few basic procedures to follow here include:

-Certifications & Disclosure and Barring Service (DBS) checks
+Certifications & Disclosure and Barring Service (DBS) Checks

 Personal care assistants are not regulated, and therefore do not have to be registered carers unlike if they were working with an agency.